envdes/code_DynamicUrbanAlbedo/README.md

 ### [3_illustration](./3_illutration)

-The figures listed below are used to illustrate details of the transient urban albedo scheme in CLMU.
+The figures listed below illustrate details of the transient urban albedo scheme in CLMU.

 | Subject                                                      | Visualization                                 |
 | ------------------------------------------------------------ | --------------------------------------------- |